spicydonkey/cellml-ga/devlog.md

  [0](6182152182320.643555) [8] kf5=0.000257   kf4=0.000000   kf16=0.000003   Rpc=605.446058
  [0](25459634130635.023438) [9] kf5=2.944549   kf4=64.089259   kf16=0.000075   Rpc=1727.843121
 ```

+### BUG
+Makefile cannot detect changes made to GAEngine.cpp, since the source is included at the header.

+Fix this by including the source in the client source...
+OR tell makefile to check the sources explicitly.

 ### TODO
 * [ ] Implement the log selection method to mutate alleles